StarShopCr/contributors-guide/README.md

   **Won't be considered**, and you **won't be assigned**.

 Instead, provide a **clear explanation of your approach in 5-6 lines maximum**, including:
- - A brief introduction.

 - Your estimated completion time (ETA).
 - A concise plan to solve the issue.

 ---